and Power

 2. How can we dismantle structures of power that perpetuate inequality?

-See also The Philosophy of Time: Examining the Concept of Past
+See also The Philosophy of Language: Examining the Relationship between Language

 Dismantling structures of power requires systemic change, which can be achieved through political activism, community organizing, and policy reform.
 It also requires individuals to reflect on their own privilege and to work towards creating more equitable relationships and interactions in their daily lives.